tonytvo/blog-generator/content/blog/100m-leads-summary/index.md

 tags: ["sale", "business"]
 ---

+# takeaways

+- Every day brings new opportunities
+  - You can allow yesterday’s mistake to teach you a lesson but not let it burden your mind.
+Each new day brings new hope and an opportunity to do things better.
+You have to give each day your best shot.

+- Spread love and be kind
+  - What you do will come back to you.
+So better do something good so that you get the same in return.
+It would be best if you were loving and kind to every person who crosses your path.
+Keep love at the core of all your actions, and it will take you a long way.

+- Be persistent
+  - You cannot avoid failures but what you can do is never give up.
+Nobody can defeat you unless you yourself accept your defeat.
+Being persistent is one way of achieving your goals in life.

+- Don’t waste time
+  - Value time is a limited resource.
+You must live every day as though it is your last and have a purpose to fulfill.
+This way, you can make the most of the time you have at hand.

+- You are what you do
+  - Your actions define who you are about to become.
+By controlling your efforts, you are shaping your future.
+While this is difficult, it is not impossible.

 # Grand Slam Offers

 - Travis Jones states that the secret to sales is to **“Make people an offer so good they would feel stupid saying no.”**